crytic/attacknet/README.md

 ## Automatically creating test suites/network configs using the planner

 Attacknet can automatically create test suites based off a pre-defined test plan.
 This can be used to create large, comprehensive test suites that test against a variety of different client combos.
+This feature is highly experimental at this time.

 An example test plan can be found in the `planner-configs/` directory Here's an annotated version: